Hardware Recommendations for After Effects CC

 Depending on the length, resolution, and complexity of your projects, After Effects can often benefit from having very large amounts of RAM available.
 Larger amounts of RAM allows AE to store more previews in RAM rather than on a cache disk which can result in smoother playback.
 Using a fast SSD as your cache drive can mitigate some of the performance loses, but no hard drive or SSD is as fast as RAM.

-In general, we recommend 64GB of RAM unless your projects are relatively simple or you are just learning to use After Effects.
-If you work with very complex projects, however, our Standard workstation allows for 128, 256, and even 512GB of RAM.
+If you don't have a specific need, we generally recommend at least 64GB of RAM for most users, or 32GB if your projects are relatively simple.
 Keep in mind that if you use other programs at the same time as After Effects, you will need enough RAM for all of them at the same time.
 Be sure to set the amount of RAM you want to leave free for other programs in "Edit > Preferences > Memory" to keep your system from bogging down due to there not being enough RAM free for the rest of the system.

-For After Effects (and most other post-production software packages) we generally recommend a two to four hard drive configuration depending on your budget and desired performance level:
+While you could get by with just a single drive, we recommend a two to four hard drive configuration depending on your budget and desired performance level:

 - Primary Drive - OS/Software (SSD) - Includes your operating system and the base After Effects installation.
 An SSD is highly recommended as it will greatly improve how fast the OS and programs startup, but there is usually not much of a performance benefit to upgrade to a faster NVMe drive.

 - Secondary Drive - Project Files (SSD/M.2 NVMe) - If possible, it is a good idea to separate your project files and disk cache onto a secondary drive.
-For most users a standard SSD will work fine, but if you work with RAW footage there can be a performance benefit to using a M.2 NVMe drive.
+For most users a standard SSD will work fine, but in some situations a NVMe drive may be useful.

 - Optional Storage Drive (Platter) - For long term storage where the high speed of SSDs is typically not required, a larger traditional platter hard drive is a good choice as they are still much cheaper per GB than SSDs.

-- Onboard Audio - Included on most motherboards, the quality of onboard audio has improved dramatically over the years.
-However, since the audio chip is on the same PCB as the rest of the motherboard there can sometimes be issues with signal noise which can degrade the audio quality.
+The quality of onboard audio that comes on most motherboards has improved dramatically over the years.
+However, since the audio chip is on the same PCB as the rest of the motherboard, there can sometimes be issues with signal noise which can degrade the audio quality.
 This is not a factor if you use digital outputs for stereo or 5.1, but if you use headphones or analog speakers the quality may not be as good as what other dedicated audio devices can provide.